ghgemmer/yotagrabber/output/Readme.txt

                     Usually From and To Date will now appear.
-                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet "FirstAddedDate" - Date and time the VIN first appeared in inventory retrieved from the website (or reappeared after disappearing).
+                    "At dealer" - The car is at the dealer The above "Shipping Status" defintions were copied and pasted from another developers spreadsheet "eta.currFromDate" - Estimate To Arrival at dealer earliest date estimate.
+"eta.currToDate" -   Estimate To Arrival at dealer latest date estimate.
+"FirstAddedDate" - Date and time the VIN first appeared in inventory retrieved from the website (or reappeared after disappearing).
 "infoDateTime" -  Date and time that the row was updated from the inventory website.
 "Dealer Lat" -  Dealer Latitude